 Some species of earthworm can consume organic residues very quickly, and these are the red worm (Lumbricus rubellus) and the tiger worm, (Eisenia fetida).
 The red and tiger worms suitable for vermicomposting work best at temperatures between 15 and 25 degrees C, with a moisture content of between 70% and 90%.
 These worms generally don’t survive in the relatively cold South Island soil, but will live happily in a suitable insulated container.
 Worms will adjust their populations according to available resources of food, air, water and space.

 Worm composting in an enclosed container simply copies what happens in nature, with you providing the food, air and water in the right ratios to keep the worms happy.

-You can feed all kitchen scraps to the worms, as well as handtowels, tissues, vacuum dust and food-contaminated papers.
+You can feed all kitchen scraps to the worms, as well as hand towels, tissues and food-contaminated papers.
 Some advantages of worm composting are that it is easy to do, can be done inside or out, takes little space and is educational and fun for children!

 Environmental Benefits of Vermicomposting

 - Turns organic wastes into a finely divided plant growth media with excellent porosity, aeration and water holding capacity.